The Bay Run Around Iron Cove

 Dogs: On a lead

-There are lots of free street parking options along Henley Marine Drive on the northern side of the walking track.
+Free street parking is widely available along Henley Marine Drive on the northern side of the track, making it an easy spot to begin your walk.

-There are also a few parking areas where you can park your car safely and for free:
+There are also a few parking areas where you can park your car:

 • King George Park in Rozelle